anhtester/AutomationFrameworkSelenium/README.md

-# SeleniumFrameworkTestNG
-Selenium Framework build by Anh Tester
+# Selenium Java with TestNG Framework and Parallel execution